hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

 makes you uncomfortable, you can use an actual script file, documented in the next section.

-For Windows guest machines, the inline script _must_ be PowerShell.
-Batch scripts are not allowed as inline scripts.
+For Windows guest machines, the supported inline script is dependent upon the communicator in use.
+When using the `winrm` communicator, the inline script _must_ be PowerShell.
+Batch scripts are not allowed as inline scripts when using the `winrm` communicator.
+When using the `winssh` communicator, the inline script will be run using the configured `shell` which defaults to PowerShell.

 ## External Script